-- (1) Prior to a helicopter landing or taking off, the site person-in-charge shall ensure a fully trained fire fighting crew is mustered to the helideck. - (2) The fire fighting crew shall man the fire fighting equipment and one member of the crew shall wear a close proximity fire fighting suit. - (3) When a helicopter is about to land on or take off from a platform, any handrails on the helideck shall be folded onto the deck.
+- (1) Prior to a helicopter landing or taking off, the site person in charge shall ensure - (2) The fire -fighting crew shall man the fire -fighting equipment and one member of the crew shall wear a close proximity fire fighting suit. - (3) When a helicopter is about to land on or take off from a platform.
+Any handrails on the helideck shall be folded onto the deck.